HomeMarketingIs Email Marketing Still Effective?

 Multi-touch attribution finally works properly.
 We can track a customer’s journey from first email to final purchase, across devices and channels.
 Email might start the journey, but attribution shows the complete picture.

 Incrementality testing reveals email’s true impact.
 By holding out control groups, you can measure what wouldn’t have happened without email.
-Spoiler: it’s usually 20-30% of attributed revenue.
+Usually it’s 20-30% of attributed revenue.

 Customer lifetime value attribution is the holy grail.
 Which acquisition channels bring customers who stick around?
 Email-acquired customers typically have 23% higher CLV than paid search and 40% higher than social media.